microsoft/ntttcp-for-linux/README.md

 ### Known issues

-* One extra TCP connection created on receiver side: this connection is reserved for sender-receiver synch purpose.
+* UDP is not supported.

 # Related topics